 Create()

-Creates an entry in the Service Metadata Locator Service for information relating to a specific participant identifier.
-Regardless of the number of services a recipient exposes, only one record corresponding to the participant identifier is created in the Service Metadata Locator Service by the Service Metadata Publisher which exposes the services for that participant.
+Creates an entry in the SML Service for information relating to a specific participant identifier.
+Regardless of the number of services a recipient exposes, only one record corresponding to the participant identifier is created in the SML Service by the SMP which exposes the services for that participant.

 Input CreateParticipantIdentifier: ServiceMetadataPublisherServiceForParticipantType contains the Participant Identifier for a given participant and the identifier of the SMP which holds its data